joey-public/su22_software_emb_sys/assignments/4_assignment4/README.md

 make
 ./sobel arg1 arg2 arg3
 ```
-arg1 and arg2 re width and height.
+arg1 and arg2 are width and height.
 arg3 is mode.
 0 for openCV, 1 for CPU, 2 for GPU.

 ### Deliverables